Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces

-The rest of this section follows closely the argument of Section 3 of \cite{lafforgue2014vertical}.
+The rest of this section is inspired by the argument of Section 3 of \cite{lafforgue2014vertical}.

 Before we begin the proof of Theorem \ref{thm:discrete}, we prove two metric-space valued local Poincar\'e inequalities on $\Gamma$ for preparation.
-Lemma \ref{lem:metric bruce} is an extension of the local Poincar\'e inequality of Kleiner~\cite[Thm.~2.2]{kleiner2010new} and was essentially proven in \cite[Lemma 3.2]{lafforgue2014vertical} for all finitely generated groups.
-We repeat the proof for completeness.
+Lemma \ref{lem:metric bruce} is a variant of the local Poincar\'e inequality of Kleiner~\cite[Theorem~2.2]{kleiner2010new}, and the special case of Lemma \ref{lem:metric bruce} for the Heisenberg group $\mathbb{H}^3_\mathbb{Z}$ was proven in \cite[Lemma 3.2]{lafforgue2014vertical}.
+We formulate and extend the inequality to all finitely generated groups.